Coronavirus vaccine: When will we have one?

 What sort of progress is being made?

 Research is happening at breakneck speed.
-About 200 groups around the world are working on vaccines and 18 are now being tested on people in clinical trials.
+About 140 are in early development, and around two dozen are now being tested on people in clinical trials.

-- The first human trial data appears positive showing the first eight patients all produced antibodies that could neutralise the virus.
+- The first human trial data back in May indicated the first eight patients taking part in a US study all produced antibodies that could neutralise the virus.

 - A group in China showed a vaccine was safe and led to protective antibodies being made.
 It is being made available to the Chinese military.

-- And completely new approaches to vaccine development are in human trials.
+- Other completely new approaches to vaccine development are in human trials.

 However, no-one knows how effective any of these vaccines will be.